 BIOL 1010K.
 Introduction to Biology I. Areas studied include the chemistry of life, the cell, respiration, photosynthesis, mitosis, meiosis, and genetics.
 Laboratory exercises supplement the lecture material.
 This course is intended for non-science majors only.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-2-4

 BIOL 1020K.
 Introduction to Biology II.
 Areas covered are organisms in nature and include topics in the kingdoms of life, plant structure and function, systems of the body, evolution, and ecology.
 Laboratory exercises supplement the lecture material.
-This course is intended for non- science majors only.
+This course is intended for non-science majors only.
 Prerequisite BIOL 1010K.
 3-2-4

 BIOL 2000.
 Introductory Botany.
 A course to acquaint students with plant structure and function.
 Emphasis will be placed upon the ecology and recognition of local flora.
 Corequisite: BIOL 2000L.
-Prerequisite: BIOL 2107K or permission of the instructor and passing or exempting ENGL 0989.
+Prerequisites: BIOL 2107K or permission of the instructor and completing or exempting Support-level ENGL.
 3-0-3

 BIOL 2000L.
 Laboratory for Introductory Botany.
 A laboratory course to augment and support BIOL 2000.
-Prerequisite or Corequisites: BIOL 2000, Introductory Botany.
-Passing or exempting ENGL 0989.
+Prerequisites or Corequisites: BIOL 2000, Introductory Botany.
+Completing or exempting Support-level ENGL.
 0-2-1

 BIOL 2107K.
 Principles of Biology I. The first course in a two-semester sequence addresses biological principles.
 This course covers topics from a molecular perspective.
 Area studies include the chemistry of life, the cell, respiration, photosynthesis, mitosis, meiosis, genetics, protein synthesis, and recombinant DNA technology.
 Some knowledge of chemistry is desirable.
-Prerequisite: Passing or exempting ENGL 0989.
-3-2-4
+Prerequisite: Completing or exempting Support-level ENGL.3-2-4